ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/_includes/connect.md

 ## Parameters from environment variables {#env}

-If the profile is not explicitly specified in the command line or the authentication parameters are not set in it, the {{ ydb-short-name }} CLI tries to determine the authentication mode and parameters by the {{ ydb-short-name }} CLI environment as follows:
+If you did not explicitly specify a profile or authentication parameters at the command line, the {{ ydb-short-name }} CLI attempts to determine the authentication mode and parameters from the {{ ydb-short-name }} CLI environment as follows:

 {% include [env.md](auth/env.md) %}

 ## Parameters from the activated profile {#activated-profile}

-If any connection parameter could not be determined in the previous steps and the profile was not explicitly specified in the command line with the `--profile` option, the {{ ydb-short-name }} CLI tries to use the connection parameters from the [activated profile](../profile/activate.md).
+If some connection parameter could not be determined in the previous steps, and you did not explicitly specify a profile at the command line with the `--profile` option, the {{ ydb-short-name }} CLI attempts to use the connection parameters from the [activated profile](../profile/activate.md).

 ## Error messages {#errors}